tmwilliamlin168/CP-YouTube/HELPME.md

 # I'm sending you this because your request takes more than one minute for me to process.

+1 minute from 100 people adds up to a lot, especially when some of these requests are debugging code, which takes up to 20 minutes per person.

 # Or, your question has already been addressed in one of my videos.

 I made videos to answer questions, not for people to ask them again.